krusynth/rpgmakermv-plugins/README.md

 makes it easier to have parallax photos on your maps as they'll automatically be cleaned up for you.

 ## [Airship Events](Kru_AirshipEvents.js)
 By default, RPG Maker MV doesn't allow airships to interact with events.
-This plugin removes that limitation.
+This plugin removes that limitation, allowing airships to land in towns, etc.

 ## [Vehicle Insides](Kru_VehicleInsides.js)
 This plugin allows you to easily create maps for the insides of vehicles, like